ukatech/ghost_terminal/README.md

   -rwt, --register-to-windows-terminal  : registers to the Windows terminal (requires -g <ghost name> or -gp <ghost folder path>).
         -rwt-name <name>                : registers to the Windows terminal with the specified name (only works with -rwt).
         -rwt-icon <icon>                : registers to the Windows terminal with the specified icon (PNG or ICO path) (only works with -rwt).
+  --disable-text <text types>|all       : disable some unnecessary text(split by ',') or all of them.
+        root                            : disables the easter egg text when running terminal as root. event                           : disables the warning text when your ghost not having some events.
+        WindowsTerminal                 : disables the text telling you to install Windows Terminal or run this exe with -rwt (-g|-gp).
+        FiraCode                        : disables the text telling you try Fira Code font.
+example:
+  ghost-terminal -g "Taromati2" -rwt --disable-text event,WindowsTerminal,FiraCode
 ```

 For example: